rpede/MobileProgramming24/_backend_as_a_service/introduction.md

 # Supabase

-Supabase is open source and build around PostgreSQL.
+Supabase is open source and built around PostgreSQL.
-You can access PostgreSQL directly if you so desire.
+You can access PostgreSQL directly if you desire.
-In addition it provides the following features:
+In addition, it provides the following features:

 - Auto-generated API for clients.
 - Realtime changes.
 - Authentication/Authorization with social media login and SSO (single sign-on).
-- Edge functions (aka cloud or serverless functions) gives you backend like functionality without writing a full-blown backend or managing servers.
+- Edge functions (aka cloud or serverless functions) give you backend like functionality without writing a full-blown backend or managing servers.
 - Storage for hosting blobs like images, videos etc.

-Given that Supabase is backed by PostgreSQL, you might be tempted to want to write SQL directly in your Flutter app.
+Given that Supabase is built on PostgreSQL, you might be tempted to want to write SQL directly in your Flutter app.
 Even though it is technically possible to establish a connection directly to PostgreSQL from Flutter, this should be avoided.